wifi_offYou are offline

 It was sculpted by Mike Tabor, and installed on the front lawn of Hopkinton’s Center School in 2013, just yards from the Boston Marathon starting line.

-About the Artist: Mike Tabor -Mike Tabor is a renowned Texas-based artist and educator known for his "Postmodern Western" style, which blends traditional Western themes with expressionist techniques.
+Mike Tabor is a renowned Texas-based artist and educator known for his "Postmodern Western" style, which blends traditional Western themes with expressionist techniques.
 He is based in Granbury, Texas, and has spent nearly three decades teaching art while maintaining a professional career in both 2D and 3D media

 John Hancock Financial commissioned the work in 2011 to celebrate its 150th anniversary.